 "Tupelo" kicks off the fun, and the rapid gitarintroen which eventually overrun by excellent vocals says:

 "They say the streets of Tupelo always seem so empty"

 The next song, "Using Me Up" is one of the best songs I've heard in a long long long time.

 This is really juicy guitar rock, and scorching good text.

 it's overusing me up. "

-"Waitin 'On You" has a guitar hook that just pry into the cortex and lies nestled there - so everything gets a little boring in comparison.
+"Waitin 'On You" has a guitar hook that simply pry into the cortex and lies nestled there - so everything else is a bit boring in comparison.

-In "One Night Stand" Jen describes the background, action and aftermath of a Typical One Night Stand, where anyone and everyone who has had any such can relate to.
+In "One Night Stand" describes both Jen background, action and aftermath of a Typical One Night Stand, where everyone and anyone who has had any such can relate to.

 "This one nigt stand is full of promises I do not plan to keep,